-- a) In classrooms the mode of ventilation is natural (through windows) and is enhanced by fans.
-Air conditioners are used in some of rooms/ labs e.g. computer labs, computer server room. - b) Green belts have been set up in campus area. - c) Heating Ventilation and Air Conditioning (HVAC) system does not exist.
+- b) Green belts have been set up in campus area. - c) Heating Ventilation and Air Conditioning (HVAC) system does not exist.
 Split and Windows Air conditioner are used. - d) Indoor plants are seen in the College.
 Indoor plants can be plotted not only for the aesthetic appearance but also for health benefits.
 Refer Annexure 1 for details. - e) Exhaust fans are provided only in labs and washroom - f) IAQ awareness signage was missing in College.
 Information on sources, impacts and mitigation of indoor air pollution to be displayed within College for increasing awareness about indoor air pollution.